 Beware of Loan Repayment Scams

-The Federal Direct Subsidized Loan is made to eligible undergraduate students who demonstrate financial need to help cover educational expenses.
-These funds must be repaid according to the terms of the Master Promissory Note and interest does not accrue while the student is in school.
+The Federal Direct Subsidized Loan is a need-based loan, and offered to eligible undergraduate students to help cover educational expenses.
+These funds must be repaid according to the terms of the Master Promissory Note and interest does not accrue while the student is enrolled at least half-time in school.

-The Federal Direct Unsubsidized Loan is made to eligible undergraduate, graduate, and professional students to help cover educational expenses.
-The student does not have to demonstrate financial need.
+The Federal Direct Unsubsidized Loan is non-need-based, and offered to eligible undergraduate students to help cover educational expenses.
 These funds must be repaid according to the terms of the Master Promissory Note and interest does accrue while the student is in school.
-The Federal Direct Unsubsidized Loan is available to any student, regardless of need.
-Also, unlike the other federal loans, interest accrues while the student is attending school.
-If students want to apply for the Federal Direct Unsubsidized Loan, they must complete the FAFSA.

 How to Apply:

-- Submit the Free Application for Federal Student Aid (FAFSA) by the Priority FAFSA File Date.
+- Submit the Free Application for Federal Student Aid (FAFSA) by the Recommended FAFSA File Date.

-- Review Financial Aid Status via myLCC and complete any requested requirements by the Priority Document Submit Date.
+- Review Financial Aid Status via Banner Self- Service and complete any requested requirements by the Recommended Document Submit Date.

 - Refer to Student Finance for how to receive financial aid refunds and the requirement for signing up every semester for an installment payment plan.